bluebonnet-teams-2022/emergega.github.io/index.md

 * The 2021 Ossoff v.
 Perdue US Senate election

+ To calculate Democratic strength, we computed the average of the two-party vote for each county across the above elections as follows:

+<center><iframe width="1000" height="126" src="demStrengthEquation.png" title="Democratic Strength Equation" frameborder="0"></iframe></center>

 Using Democratic Strength, we then created a Flippability Score, a metric that determines the likelihood of flipping the county from Republican to Democratic control, ranging from 1 as the least flippable to 6 as the most flippable.

 To compute the Flippability Score, each county is: